 CEO at Open Invention Network

-Keith Bergelt is the CEO of Open Invention Network, an organization dedicated to protecting the Linux ecosystem through patent non-aggression.
+Keith Bergelt is the CEO of Open Invention Network, an organization that promotes patent non-aggression in the Linux ecosystem.

 Leilani H. Gilpin

-Leilani H. Gilpin is a Research Scientist at MIT, specializing in autonomous systems and artificial intelligence.
+Leilani H. Gilpin is a researcher at MIT, focusing on artificial intelligence and its applications.

 Max Sills